MahsaMonshizade/metagenomics_confounder_free/Log.md

 ## 05/05/2025

+### 📂 For Yuhui

+You can find the pretraining data for CRC in the `dataset/pretrain_CRC_data/` directory.

+Note that this dataset contains **more features** than the one we use for training (`dataset/CRC_data/new_crc_abundance_PRJEB6070.csv`).
+Feel free to remove any extra columns that are not present in the training dataset if you think it would improve consistency or simplify the modeling.

+### Updates

 - Why when setting different 'num_epochs', the results are significantly different?
 - Different folds converge at different epochs, so an early stopping strategy needs to be implemented **Add to preprocessing**: